jeremyButtler/freezeTB/README.md

         Apr;35(4):907-14.
         doi: 10.1128/jcm.35.4.907-914.1997.
         PMID: 9157152; PMCID: PMC229700.
-  - minimap2: speeds everything up
+  - minimap2: not included in freezeTB anymore, but is installed automatically on Mac and is still a recommended install for other OS's
     - [https://github.com/lh3/minimap2](
        https://github.com/lh3/minimap2)
-  - I used tcltk to make the GUI (graphical user interface [the window])
+  - tcltk to make the GUI (graphical user interface [the window])
     - [https://github.com/tcltk/tk](
        https://github.com/tcltk/tk)
     - [https://github.com/tcltk/tcl](